 Helping Out & Joining The Team

-- If you are interested in becoming an assistant on the forums, you can do so by filling in the questions on the sticky topic in Entrance Lounge.
-If there is a specific section that you would like to help with, you are welcome to message the Head Moderator of the section to enquire about becoming an assistant.
-You may only be an assistant if you are an active user on the forums, and are not on probation.
+- If you are interested in becoming an moderator on the forums, you can do so by PMing an admin.
+You may only be a moderator if you are an active user on the forums (typically spending at least an hour a day on here posting regularly), and are not on probation.

 - Crewing At An Animeleague Convention